KRSaraswat/Image-Processing-and-Data-Extraction/README.md

 # Image-Processing-and-Data-Extraction
-# Graph Line Extraction and Scaling
+# Graph Line Extraction and Scaling (Folder - Extract Coordinates from Graph Image)

 This Python script extracts a white line from a graph image, divides it into vertical strips, finds representative points on the line, and scales those points to match the graph's data axes.